Optimization Proxies using Limited Labeled Data and Training Time -- A Semi-Supervised Bayesian Neural Network Approach: Introduction

-In practice, the input space of the problem in many applications is dynamic and changes constantly, necessitating frequent retraining and evaluation for ML models to remain effective amid distributional shifts in the input data.
-In the context of longer horizon planning problems involving bi-level optimization problems, these ML proxies serve as subroutines to simulate stochastic decision-making processes for given first-level decisions~\cite{ibrahim2020machine}.
-Consequently, these models must be adaptable in both training and testing to changing problem inputs and parameters.
-Minimizing or limiting the time required for learning input/output mappings in optimization problems is thus crucial.
+Thus, it is important to note that practical performance of ML based optimization proxies needs to be qualified under constraints of both : (a) \texttt{Total Labeled Data (training $+$ validation)}, and (b) \texttt{Training time}.
+This is true in the context of bi-level optimization problems such as in power grid planning where ML proxies may serve as subroutines to simulate decision-making processes for given first-level decisions~\cite{ibrahim2020machine}.
+Here, ML models must be adaptable in both training and validation to changing problem inputs and parameters.
+Minimizing or limiting both the time and data required for learning input/output mappings in optimization problems is thus crucial.

-Estimating the generalization error over the testing dataset is another critical aspect, and is particularly relevant to planning and operations of engineered systems where the system must obey the physical and safety limits.
-As a result, when limited labeled data is available, one must rely on concentration bounds such as Hoeffding's inequality~\cite{sridharan2002gentle,hoeffding1994probability} to develop expected error bounds using finite out-of-sample testing data.
-However, these bounds are often loose and impractical, creating the need for tighter expected error bounds with limited labeled testing data.
+Estimating the generalization error of ML models over the testing dataset is another aspect that is particularly relevant to engineered systems where the system must obey physical and safety limits.
+When limited labeled data is available for validation, one relies on concentration results such as Hoeffding's inequality~\cite{sridharan2002gentle,hoeffding1994probability} to develop error bounds using finite out-of-sample data.
+However, these bounds are often loose and impractical, and creates the need for frameworks that enable tighter expected error bounds with limited labeled validation data.